labsyspharm/harvardtissueatlas/_pages/data-overview.md

 # Data Overview

-The HTA is committed to ensuring access to spatial profiling data according to emerging FAIR (for Findability, Access, Interoperability, and Reproducibility) standards.
-Few public standards and repositories exist for multiplex data, so the HTA is involved in multiple projects to help fill this need.
-This includes creating and documenting our data analysis pipelines, developing metadata standards, making images available, and providing access to large primary datasets through a requester pays model.
+ The HTA is committed to ensuring access to spatial profiling data and is involved in multiple projects to establish standards and public access for multiplex data.
+Our efforts include creating and documenting our data analysis pipelines, developing metadata standards, making images available, and providing access to large primary datasets through a requester pays model.

-Below we describe our software pipeline, how data can be viewed online via MINERVA, and our plans for future access to primary full-resolution images.
+Below we describe our software pipeline, how data can be viewed online via MINERVA, and how to access primary full-resolution images.

 ## Page Contents
   * [__DATA PIPELINE__: Graphical representation of HTA data from sample collection to data access](#data-pipeline)